 By releasing genetically modified organisms into the environment, engineered genes can directly affect wild populations of that same organism through a process known as outcrossing.
 This occurs when GM crops naturally mix with the wild population and suddenly introduce the laboratory-engineered trait into the naturally occurring pool of genetic characteristics that can now spread throughout the population.
 Such outcrossing can lead to a number of unintended consequences on the surrounding environment and species.
 For instance, a gene for pest-resistance which was not originally a part of the natural gene pool, could make its way into the wild population, significantly altering which plants within the population survive and outlast the others, whereas before there was environmental balance between systems.
 Barring the risk of outcrossing, a GM type of crop could simply wipe out the wild type crop as it outcompetes for resources and is able to survive better in severe and/or unfavorable conditions.
 Either way, GM crops have the capability to threaten the viability of the wild cohort, a significant consideration when it comes to delicate ecosystems and conservation efforts.

 These GM crops can also influence other natural populations which are not intended to be targets of the genetic modification.
 For instance, pest-resistant GM crops can negatively affect susceptible species that were never targeted in the first place.
 These would include other insects or small animals that were not the intended pests, per se, but are unwittingly implicated in the GM crop’s effects on the natural environment and ecosystem.
 An even more maligned consequence is the development and emergence of organisms classified as superweeds and superbugs.
 These are plants and pests whose populations evolve in response to the increase in herbicide-resistant crops that they normally feed upon.
 These superweeds and superbugs are much more difficult to manage, and usually result in a need for increased chemical pesticide use– a direct contradiction to the initial targets of genetic modification.
-Such evolving populations in the wild is natural selection’s ironic way of responding in like to mankind’s attempts at overcoming Mother Nature.
+Such evolving populations in the wild is natural selection’s ironic way of responding to mankind’s attempts at overcoming Mother Nature.

 The Current State of GMOs

 At present, the number of genetically modified organisms under development and in production is steadily rising.
 This is a result of improving laboratory techniques, improved tools for sequencing whole genomes, better processes for cloning and transferring genes, and the scientific community’s improved understanding of gene expression systems.
-There is no doubt that this list of successful scientific and technical progress is crucial to improving global health, science, medicine, and research overall, but as such technologies and techniques continue to become more sophisticated and more varied, the associated applications and downstream products must be approached, analysed, and utilized with a similar degree of critical thinking and discussion.
+There is no doubt that this list of successful scientific and technical progress is crucial to improving global health, science, medicine, and research overall, but as such technologies and techniques continue to become more sophisticated and more varied, the associated applications and downstream products must be approached, analyzed, and utilized with a similar degree of critical thinking and discussion.

 Awareness

 In the United States, there is not a requirement to label genetically modified products as such.
 However, in response to this dearth of transparency, the Non-GMO Project was developed in an effort to respect consumer choice and give the public options.
-The Project established a labelling system that would explicitly label products which had not been created as a result of genetic modification.
+The Project established a labeling system that would explicitly label products which had not been created as a result of genetic modification.

 Once GMOs are released into the environment, their effects cannot be recalled.
 While we weigh the potential benefits of decreased agricultural prices and increased nutritional gains, it is paramount to compare these to the potential risks involved and determine which route the industry should pursue.
 It is true that genetic modification encompasses an enormous array of plants, animals, and microorganisms, and thusly, can be approached on somewhat of a case-by-case basis.
 So as cannabis cultivators, scientists, and advocates, what is our determination?